Texas Labor Laws Guide

 Texas non-required leave

-In the state of Texas, most of the leave benefits concerning private employees are left to the discretion of the employer.
+In the state of Texas, most leave benefits for private employees are left to the employer’s discretion.

 When granted, leaves may be paid or unpaid.